billsportsmaps.com

-All 6 expansion teams were from the United States, with two teams from California (the Los Angeles Kings and the Oakland Seals), two teams from the midwest (the Minnesota North Stars and the St. Louis Blues), and two teams from the Northeast…both from the state of Pennsylvania (the Philadelphia Flyers and the Pittsburgh Penguins).
+All 6 expansion teams were from the United States, with two teams from California (the Los Angeles Kings and the Oakland Seals), two teams from the Midwest (the Minnesota North Stars and the St. Louis Blues), and two teams from the Northeast…both from the state of Pennsylvania (the Philadelphia Flyers and the Pittsburgh Penguins).

 [Canada was shut out of this expansion, but a third Canadian team would join the NHL 3 years later, when the Vancouver Canucks (along with the Buffalo Sabres) joined the NHL in 1970-71.]

-On the map, there is a sidebar at the top, left which shows the expansion history of the NHL, from 1967-68 to the present day.
+On the map, there is a sidebar at the top, left which shows the expansion history of the NHL, from 1967-68 to 2009-10.

 -

 The NHL was pursuing US television broadcast money, and to do so they felt they had to establish a presence throughout the USA, not just in the Northeast and the upper Midwest.
 This was the reason Canada saw no expansion here, in 1967-68.
-It was also rumoured that the Toronto and Montreal owners didn’t want any more Canadian teams because that would force them to split the Canadian television broadcast money.
+It was also rumored that the Toronto and Montreal owners didn’t want any more Canadian teams because that would force them to split the Canadian television broadcast money.
 And the NHL league office refused to seriously consider bids from cities like Edmonton, Calgary, and Winnipeg, without really explaining why they had no interest in putting teams there.
-It was because they were Canadian cities, and would not contribute to the pusuit of American television broadcast money.
+It was because they were Canadian cities, and would not contribute to the pursuit of American television broadcast money.
 This would become a pattern that persists, and plagues the game, to this day…the NHL’s league executives and owners lying about their intentions when it comes to placement of teams.
 Basically the NHL would rather have a team in a warm weather locale in the United States that has zero tradition of ice hockey, rather than a team in a provincial city in Canada where to this day kids play hockey outdoors all winter, and where there are thousands and thousands of hockey fans willing to regularly attend games of a nearby NHL team they could call their own.
 Saskatoon, Saskatchewan; Winnipeg, Manitoba; Hamilton/Kitchener-Waterloo, Ontario; and Quebec City, Quebec specifically.
 All because of the NHL chasing big television money that never seems to materialize, and trying to be a continent-wide sporting institution when it is ultimately simply the top league of a regional sport.
 Here is an article from The [Toronto] Star.com, from October 3, 2009, ‘Ziegler’s NHL dream got burned in Sunbelt’ {click here}.

 -

 In 1967, the NHL wanted all 6 expansion teams in the same division so an expansion team would be guaranteed a place in rhe Stanley Cup finals.
-Why the top brass including commisioner Clarence Campbell thought it was so important for an expansion team to be in the finals was never really adequetely explained.
+Why the top brass including commissioner Clarence Campbell thought it was so important for an expansion team to be in the Stanley Cup finals was never really adequately explained.
 After all, the other major sports leagues in the United States never felt the need to alter their league’s structure so that brand new teams could advance to the playoff finals.
 And most sports fans would probably agree that expansion teams should really have to ”pay their dues”, or, basically, be lousy for at least a couple years, before they become good enough to qualify for a league’s playoff finals.
 And sure enough, in the three seasons that the NHL had this team/division structure, the Stanley Cup finalist from the all-expansion Western Division was the loser.
 All three seasons it was the St. Louis Blues, and not only did the Blues lose those 3 consecutive Stanley Cup finals, they never even won one game.
 The Blues were swept by Montreal in 1967-68 and 1968-69, and by Boston in 1969-70.

 The expansion teams didn’t really like the set-up either, as was shown when, after the 1967-68 season, the new teams petitioned for the schedule be more balanced.
 The teams in the Western Division wanted more home games versus the established (and more popular) teams in the Eastern Division, because attendance was suffering as a result of all these games between expansion teams.
 So in 1968-69, teams began playing more inter-divisional games (it went from 24 inter-division games per team to 36, or from 4 games v. teams in the other division to 6 games v. teams in the other division).